jhollist/nerrs_r/lessons/04_data_viz_with_ggplot2.md

 Before we get into another exercise, lets look at some of the other geometries.
 The best place to do this is excellent `ggplot2` documentation of the [geom functions](http://docs.ggplot2.org/current/).

-## Example explained
+## Punchline Example Explained
-Now that we have the basics of `ggplot2` down, let's take a closer look at our example in `nla_analysis.R`.
+Now that we have the basics of `ggplot2` down, let's take a closer look at our example in `nerrs_analysis.R`.

-## Excercise 4.1
+## Homework 4.1
 For this exercise we will work on creating a new plot from scratch.
 One of the concepts I hope to get across is that creating a plot is as much knowing data manipulation as it is knowing the details of your plotting system (`ggplot2` in our case).
-Add some new code at the end of our `nla_anlaysis.R` that does the following
+Add some new code at the end of our `neers_anlaysis.R` that does the following

 1. Create a new data frame with the state by state average of total nitrogen, total phosphorus, and chlorophyll *a*
 2. Using this newly created data frame, plot mean total nitrogen on the x-axis, mean total phosphorus on the y-axis, and size and color the points based on the chlorophyll (extra credit if you log transform these data)